 Taking several newbies to The Metropolitan Opera at Lincoln Center in New York was fascinating and heartwarming as I witnessed their almost instantaneous psychic connection to an operatic multimedia extravaganza with its story, music, drama, characters, settings, costumes, orchestra, and amazing choric artistes extraordinaire – the singers.

 I have only walked out on three Broadway or West End productions in my life – Rent being one.
-Overwhelming, scary, unfiltered, and vulgar for my tender age at the time, it was – rough.
+It was overwhelming, scary, unfiltered, and vulgar for my tender age at the time, rough.
 I tend to somatize intense emotions along with internalizing experiences and sensations.
 It was bewildering that such a moving, funny rendition of this love story of young artists in Paris in one of the world’s most popular operas could trigger such emotions.

 No one walked out.